 A new study by the Metropolitan Area Planning Council (MAPC) shows that ride-hailing companies such as Uber and Lyft are increasing not just traffic but greenhouse gas emissions (GHGs) in Greater Boston, in a first-ever analysis of the climate impacts of transportation network companies, or TNCs.

-For Immediate Release: Thursday, January 17, 2019 New legislation aims to curb congestion, promote carpooling BOSTON – Representatives from Boston, Cambridge, and Lynn are joining together with the Metropolitan Area Planning Council (MAPC) to call for higher fees on ride-hailing companies such as Uber and Lyft as a way to reduce traffic and congestion in […]
+For Immediate Release: Thursday, January 17, 2019 New legislation aims to curb congestion, promote carpooling BOSTON – Representatives from Boston, Cambridge, and Lynn are joining together with the Metropolitan Area […]

 On February 6, MAPC released “Fare Choices,” a survey of ride-hailing passengers in Metro Boston.
-The ride-hailing industry, led by Uber and Lyft, has seen explosive growth in recent years.
-As more and more travelers choose these on-demand mobility services, they have the potential to transform regional travel patterns.
-These transformations may become even more […]
+The ride-hailing industry, led by Uber and Lyft, has seen explosive growth in recent years. […]